 Need ten reasons to drink?
 Take a look at the ten ladies in this Prohibition poster from 1919.
 They proudly position themselves in front of a sign that says “Lips that touch liquor, shall not touch ours!”
 Using sex as collateral, the goal of the photo is to convince husbands everywhere to stop drinking beer, wine, and liquor, or risk celibacy in their bedrooms.

-If you were alive during Prohibition and came upon the following poster, I mean seriously, do you think this would convince men to quit drinking?
+If you were alive during Prohibition and came upon this photo, I mean seriously, do you think this would convince men to quit drinking?
 What would you rather do, kiss one of these women or drink a beer?

 In the United States, the term “Prohibition” refers to the period 1920 to 1933, during which the sale, manufacture, and transportation of alcohol for consumption were banned nationally as mandated in the Eighteenth Amendment to the United States Constitution.